-The Committee is being asked to approve the draft SEP and release the document for public feedback.
 The Council is required to have a SEP in place by 1 December 2014, so to do nothing is not an option.
+The SEP is a new policy document for Council, and therefore consultation with the community was undertaken.
+Only one submission was received.